 I've adapted this recipe slightly to make it vegan.

 I hope you love these vegan flapjacks with sultanas as much as I do - let me know what you think in the comments below.

 This is an easy recipe to make.
 The most complicated step is melting the sugar, spread and syrup together.
 Do it over a low heat and stir regularly to avoid sticking.

 If you have made this recipe and loved it please consider leaving a comment and rating below.

 - 170 g dairy free spread

 - 200 g raisins or sultanas

-- Melt the spread, sugar and syrup in a large saucepan, stirring often.
+- Melt 170g dairy free spread, 175g brown sugar and 125g golden syrup in a large saucepan, stirring often.

-Remove from the heat and add the oats and sultanas.
+- Remove from the heat and add the 340g oats and 200g sultanas.
 Stir well.